joshuawalcher/writtenkitten/README.md

 # LICENSE

 Copyright (c) 2011 Alex "Skud" Bayley and Emily Turner, All rights reserved.
 (Original App) Copyright (c) 2016 Joshua Walcher, All rights reserved.
-(Improvements)
+(Developer of updates and bug fixes since 2016)

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: